arvapps-forked-projects/Github-Store/README.md

 The repository is currently private while the core is being stabilized, but it will be public and fully open source under the Apache 2.0 license very soon.

 ---

+## 🔃 Download
+Go to the [Releases](https://github.com/rainxchzed/Github-Store/releases) to download the latest APK.

 ## 🚀 Features